10 Common Bra Fit Problems and How I Fix Them

 • Try a Different Bra Style: If underwire bras consistently cause discomfort, it might be time to explore other options.
 Wireless bras or bras with more flexible underwires can offer a more comfortable fit.

-See also How to Find Your Perfect Bra Size at Marks & Spencer
+See also How to Measure Your Bra Size?

 Center Gore Not Laying Flat